description = [[

 --@param host The host object.

---@return An array of user tables, each with the keys name
+--@return An array of user tables, each with the keys name, domain, and changed_date (representing

 -- when they logged in).